 The EYFS curriculum themes are mapped across the year, broken down into each term and is available to all parents on the website.
-The aim, however, is not to be rigid with this context, but rather to respond to the needs and interests of all learners, ensuring that the characteristics of learning are a key focus.
+The aim, however, is not to be rigid with this context, but rather to respond to the needs of our learners, ensuring that the characteristics of learning are a key focus.

-Throughout the EYFS, staff use '2Simple' software to capture a digital record of each child's Page | 6 learning.
+Throughout the EYFS, staff use '2Simple' software to capture a digital record of each child's learning.
 This aims to celebrate achievements and is used to plan for next steps of learning.
 The journals are printed out regularly, are supplemented with other significant pieces of work and are available for parents to view at key points throughout the year.
-Parents are encouraged to contribute to the Learning Journal in a number of ways.
+Parents are encouraged to contribute to the Learning Journal in different ways.

-At the end of Nursery the journal follows the child to their Reception class and at the end of the EYFS the journal is shared with the receiving Year 1 teacher in order that its accurate assessments are used to plan early next steps at the start of KS1
+At the end of Nursery the journal follows the child to their Reception class and at the end of the EYFS the journal is shared with the receiving Year 1 teacher, in order that its accurate assessments are used to plan early next steps at the start of KS1